theodoreny/the-album-example/README.md

 ← `index.html`: The main page of my project

-← `project.html`: where my project is going to be
+← `project.html`: v

 ← `contact.html`: contact information to find me

 ← `about.html` : what my project is about

+← `style.css` : CSS stylesheet that customizes the HTML

 ## What have I've learned?